laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 Great!
 If we push this up to version control, we could be certain our teammates would be using the same dependencies as us.
 Moreover, if we are working on multiple projects at a time, we can be certain changes in one project's dependencies won't affect the other (e.g., upgrading a globally installed `gem` like `rails`).

-### Errors I encountered
+### Some hiccups along the way

 #### Rspec

-I was seeing gem incompatibility errors when trying to run tests locally.
+When running tests locally, I observed `gem` incompatibility errors (the exact errors are long-lost in my terminal history).
-My Rails project uses `rspec`, so I assumed something was up between `rbenv` and `nix`.
+The Rails project uses `rspec` as its test runner, so I assumed something was up between `rbenv` and `nix`.

 Sure enough:

 ```sh